thirawat27/DuckDNS-Connector/README.md

     pip install pyinstaller
     pyinstaller build.spec
     ```
-    The final application will be located in the `dist\DuckDNS-Connector` folder.
+    The final executable will be located in the `dist` folder.

 ---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.# DuckDNS-Connector
+See the [LICENSE](LICENSE) file for details.